nvanhell/MacroSim/README.md

 #### Complete:

-- Demand for goods through utility-maximization (for now, the solution is solved by hand due to Scipy implementation being excessively slow).

-- Supply of goods through production by firms.

 - Labour market matching mechanism.

 #### Partially Complete:

+- Price mechanism.

+- Demand for goods through utility-maximization (utility function is temporary).

+- Supply of goods through production by firms (profit function is temporary).

 - Cost-minimzation by firms: Computation and optimal input targeting need better implementation.

-- Government policies: Consumption tax, tax on individual goods, and income tax are all functional, but no government spending mechanism is implemented.
+- Government policies: Consumption tax, tax on individual goods, and income tax are all functional.
+Government spending mechanism has not been implemented yet.

 - Savings, investment and basic stock market are placeholders.

-- Randomly generated exogenous variation between worker productivity exists, but no endogenous factors such as education or work experience currently exist.
-I would also like to construct economy-specific income/wealth distributions imbeded in wxPython in order to visualize inequality in the model.
+- Randomly generated exogenous variation between worker productivity exists, but no endogenous factors such as education or work experience are currently implemented.

 - wxPython GUI: Mostly functional, but need to clean it up and allow users to edit simulation and economic parameters.

 #### To-do:

 - Work-leisure optimization by workers.

-- Price mechanism.

 - Imperfectly competitive behaviour between firms.